Action required:

 About Us

 Our award-winning faculty offer workshops in Fiction, Poetry, Creative Non-Fiction and translation.
 Our Form and Theory classes provide a strong foundation in the history of each genre, with new topics offered each semester.
-Students can also get first-hand experience working on a journal, studying with editors of the renowned Idaho Review.
+Students can also get first-hand experience working on a journal, studying with editors of the renowned and award-winning Idaho Review.
 Our workshops offer an intimate and supportive environment in which to focus on craft and revision.

-Our reading series brings some of the most renowned national and international authors to campus every semester, including such luminaries as Denis Johnson, Alice Notley, Terrance Hayes, Joy Williams and local favourite Anthony Doerr.
+Our Hemingway Center Reading Series brings some of the most renowned national and international authors to campus every semester, including such luminaries as Peter Gizzi, Denis Johnson, Alice Notley, Terrance Hayes, Joy Williams and local favorite Anthony Doerr.
 The program is also home to Free Poetry which publishes books and chapbooks by many of today’s leading poets, offered free of charge.
 Books include collections of essays, interviews, translations and poetry.

 Poet Terrance Hayes